 The Valley of the Nobles (The Tombs of the Nobles or The Theban Necropolis or The Worker’s Village) is Hundreds of rock-cut tombs of nobles in ancient Egypt, discovered along the west bank of the Nile in the city of Luxor on an area called Sheik Abd El-Korna.
-It is located between the Ramesseum and Hatshepsut's temple, carved into the hillside to the final resting place to many governors, officials, administrators, generals and others from the new kingdom (1570-1070 BC).
+It is located between the Ramesseum and Hatshepsut's temple, carved into the hillside to the final resting place to many governors, officials, administrators, generals, and others from the new kingdom (1570-1070 BC).

 His tombs shed some light on the period of Akhenaton calling for Atonism (The Worship of Aton the sun Disc) and on Akhenaton himself as a lot of information about his family and life was Known.
-Another example is the tomb of Re-Khmee-e (Number 100) who was the vizier of Thuthmosis III and Amenhotep II, that holds beautiful decorations that convey the arrival of foreign delegations carrying presents and tributes like agricultural products, utensils and rare animals to the pharaoh of Egypt.
+Another example is the tomb of Re-Khmee-e (Number 100) who was the vizier of Tuthmosis III and Amenhotep II, which holds beautiful decorations that convey the arrival of foreign delegations carrying presents and tributes like agricultural products, utensils, and rare animals to the pharaoh of Egypt.
 Through his tomb, we were able to determine the responsibilities of the vizier.
 The Tombs Chapel of Nakht (Number 52) belongs to a great Scribe and an astronomer in the temple of Amon during the reign of Pharaoh Tuthmosis IV while his wife was a chanter and carried many activities within Amon’s Temple.
 Their tomb was fairly small but it had beautiful decorations with brilliant colorful scenes.
-These decorations were able to convey many details about the ancient days and many of their customs like Bird hunting and the influence if the music in their Culture.
+These decorations were able to convey many details about the ancient days and many of their customs like Bird hunting and the influence of the music in their Culture.

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.